iawia002/lux/CONTRIBUTING.md

 ```

 ## Features Requested
-There are several features requested by the community.
+There are several [FEATURES](https://github.com/iawia002/annie/issues?q=is%3Aissue+is%3Aopen+label%3Afeature-request) requested by the community.
 If you have any idea, feel free to fork the repo, follow the style guide above, push and merge it after passing the test.

- - [ ] enable annie to download youtube playlists
- - [ ] enable annie to rename the downloaded file
- - [ ] enable annie to specifiy the file format before downloading
- - [ ] enable annie to support other sources, including facebook
+Besides, you are welcomed to propose new features through the issue.